Emberflurry/PFAS_wrangling/README.md

 ### R Processing/Categorical and Continuous Visualizations
+(scroll further for python topic modelling)
 #Survey Cleaning + Analysis Pipeline

-Below is a detailed, step-by-step documentation of the full data-cleaning and statistical analysis pipeline used in this project.
-This section corresponds to the R code contained in the main analysis script and allows full replication of the workflow.
+Below is a detailed, step-by-step documentation of the full data-cleaning and statistical analysis pipeline, including most of the R-generated visuals in the project presentation given.
 ---
 ## 1. Loading + Pre-processing the Raw CSV